curiousoffice/playbook/README.rst

 1. Participation in squads is optional
 2. Anyone can join up to 2 squads
 3. The maximum capacity per squad is 3
-4. Anytime we want to join or leave a squad we notify the team using the
-#squads slack channel.
-When multiple candidates are interested in the same vacancy,
-we use seniority as the criteria to solve conflicts.
+4. Anytime we want to join or leave a squad we notify the team using the squads slack channel.
+When multiple candidates are interested in the same vacancy, we use seniority as the criteria to solve conflicts
 5. We document squads information, including members and roles in this `spreadsheet <https://docs.google.com/spreadsheets/d/1HS_aOPScwwfWdYkyJ6d1JupVl3FdNmWIIBZTGfy-NaQ/edit#gid=549058251>`_